Back to overview

 To ensure this doesn't remain just a theory, let's take a look at a few areas where agentic commerce seems particularly plausible today or is already beginning to take shape:

-• Subscription Management: Agents monitor usage patterns, cancel unused services, and optimize plans without requiring the user to take any action.
+• Subscription Management: Agents can monitor usage patterns, cancel unused services, and optimize plans without requiring the user to take any action.

 The examples show that Agentic Commerce is relevant not only for traditional online stores, but also for areas such as subscriptions, travel, and ticketing—in other words, wherever clearly defined, recurring, or process-oriented decisions are made.